-See the Description section for new information about expanded use of intensivists in the surgical intensive care unit and updates in protocols, the Results section for updated data on rates of infection and compliance, the Planning and Development section for additional steps regarding training and use of electronic health records, and the Resources section for updates on staff and resource expansion (updated April 2013).Moderate: The evidence consists of before-and-after comparisons incidence of ventilator-associated pneumonia, central line infections, and hospital-acquired pressure ulcers; testing rates; provision of pain management education; and ICU readmissions.
+See the Description section for information about the addition of a palliative care nurse to the team, improvements in team–family communications, improved protocols, infection prevention measures, and a new palliative care program; Did It Work for updated information about VAP measures; and How They Did It for updated information about staff training (updated April 2014).Moderate: The evidence consists of before-and-after comparisons incidence of ventilator-associated pneumonia, central line infections, and hospital-acquired pressure ulcers; testing rates; provision of pain management education; and ICU readmissions.

 Developing OrganizationsTexas Health Presbyterian Hospital Dallas